ViktorJT/Get-Vercel-preview-url/README.md

 ## `Get Vercel Preview Url`

-> Github Action used to get the `preview url` of a vercel deployment for your continuous integration pipeline, supports both `pull_request` and `push` workflow triggers.
+> Github Action used to get the `preview url` of a vercel deployment for your continuous integration pipeline.
+Supports the `pull_request` workflow trigger.

 ### Basic usage